 4.1 Study design and data collection

 This is a cross-sectional study conducted between December 2019 and January 2020 in Western Norway, Øygarden municipality at two different sites: i) the service center for refugees, and ii) a centrally located community pharmacy.
 Individuals of age over 18 years, who were born in Syria and now residing in Norway, could participate.
 There was no exclusion criterion.
-Eligible participants attending a were invited to participate.
+Eligible participants were invited to participate.
 At the community pharmacy, one member of the research team able to speak Arabic recruited individuals at different opening hours, for at least eight hours a day five days a week.
 Participants had the option to fill out an electronic or paper-and-pencil questionnaire.
 We applied two methods for recruitment: (i) direct inquiry to eligible individuals to participate in the study, with distribution of paper-and-pencil or link (or QR code) to the electronic questionnaire; (ii) self-selection into the study by reading the study brochure at both sites, and accessing the electronic questionnaire via scanning the QR code on the study brochure.

-Based on the wide range of prevalence estimates for more common POM and OTC drug use in prior research in Norway [29] and Syria [30], we assumed that between 15% and 80% of individuals use at least once a medication in the last twelve months or in the past.
+Based on the wide range of prevalence estimates for more common prescription-only medication and OTC drug use in prior research in Norway [29] and Syria [30], we assumed that between 15% and 80% of individuals use at least once a medication in the last twelve months or in the past.
 The required sample size to provide proportions with 6-8% precision under different scenarios within the above range of prevalence estimate was 137-151 individuals.

 4.2 Measurements

 A structured, self-administrated questionnaire was used to collect data on medication use and additional characteristics, behaviors, and conditions.
-The questionnaire was first developed in English, and then translated into Arabic, and it took approximately 15-20 minutes to complete (the full questionnaire is available as Supplement S1).
+The questionnaire was first developed in English, and then translated into Arabic by a native Arabic speaker from Syria, and it took approximately 15-20 minutes to complete (the full questionnaire is available as Supplement S1).
 The electronic format of the questionnaire was available via “Nettskjema” within the University of Oslo.

 Participants were first asked to self-report which medications they had been taking in their home country without medical prescription, within a pre-defined list of 12 medication groups (e.g., medicines for high cholesterol, medicine for diabetes mellitus type I, painkillers/analgesics).
 To enhance recall, examples of branded name products were provided for each medication group.
 The 12 medication groups included drugs that are generally prescription-only in Western countries.
-Participants were then asked to report their recent use of prescription-only medications in Norway, along with its frequency, within the same pre-defined list of 12 medication groups, by answering the question: “Have you in the last 12 months used any of the following prescription-only-medicines (POM)?”.
-For POM use in Norway, we aggregated the different frequency of use categories into a single group.
-In addition, the study measured use of over-the-counter (OTC) medications in Norway within a pre-defined list of seven medication groups.
+Participants were then asked to report their recent use of prescription-only medications in Norway, along with its frequency, within the same pre-defined list of 12 medication groups, by answering the question: “Have you in the last 12 months used any of the following prescription-only-medicines (prescription-only medication)?”.
+For prescription-only medication use in Norway, we aggregated the different frequency of use categories into a single group.
+In addition, the study measured use of OTC medications in Norway within a pre-defined list of seven medication groups.
 The above questions have been adapted from the HUNT3 study [31] and from prior research conducted in Norway [32].
-Based on POM use status in Syria and Norway, we defined four mutually exclusive groups: (i) no POM use neither in Syria nor in Norway; (ii) POM use both in Syria and in Norway; (iii) POM use only in Syria; and (iv) POM use only in Norway.
-This categorization was done for any POM, as well as for most commonly used medication groups.
+Based on prescription-only medication use status in Syria and Norway, we defined four mutually exclusive groups: (i) no prescription-only medication use neither in Syria nor in Norway; (ii) prescription-only medication use both in Syria and in Norway; (iii) prescription-only medication use only in Syria; and (iv) prescription-only medication use only in Norway.
+This categorization was done for any prescription-only medication, as well as for most commonly used medication groups.